 How to tell if an e-mail is a scam

-E-mails come in many forms, and it sometimes can be difficult to tell the difference between a genuine message and a scam.
-Here are some of the many indicators that the e-mail you've received is fraudulent.
+E-mails come in many forms, and it sometimes can be difficult to tell the difference between a legitimate message and a scam.
+Here are some common indicators that an e-mail you received is fraudulent:

 One of the indications of a scam e-mail is poor spelling, grammar, or punctuation.
-E-mails coming from professional organizations and companies are highly unlikely to contain any of these mistakes.
+E-mails coming from professional organizations and companies are less likely to contain any of these mistakes.
 Scam e-mails, on the other hand, are often written by individuals who may not have strong spelling or grammatical skills, or are writing in a rushed fashion.
-If you receive an e-mail that appears to be from a legitimate company, but has spelling or grammar mistakes, it is probably a scam and should be deleted.
+If you receive an e-mail that appears to be legitimate, but has many spelling or grammar mistakes, it should be deleted.

 Requires immediate action